Carioto/employee_attendance/README.md

 ![License:MIT](https://img.shields.io/badge/License-MIT-blue)

 ## Description
-This project will allow multiple people from multiple facilities track employee attendance.
+This project will allow multiple people from multiple facilities track employee attendance in each individual facility.
+The design will allow for GMs to create managers for that facility and to manage employees.
+All levels have the ability to enter daily compliance, GMs can modify any prior day compliance.
+Reports are available for all.
+A DM feature is planned to allow DMs to create GMs and assign them to any facility the DM has assigned to them.

 ## Table of Contents